 ii) Interactions are described which what I believe are secreted proteins (e.g. pneumolysin), the cellular location should be considered when interpreting the data.

-We have added the following statement in the discussion, “However, from and the membrane blebbing observed in the SEM analysis., .”
+We have added the following statement in the discussion, “At the moment, the exact role of the YDP of B. pseudomallei has yet to be reported.
+However, from the verification of the homology modelled B. pseudomallei protein based on PspA, and the membrane blebbing observed in the SEM analysis., we hypothesize that the YDP may contribute to a surface protein on B. pseudomallei where it interacted with TP1 molecules.”
 (Lines 617-621).

 As a final point, I found the discussion an overlong rehash of results with added discussion that often tries to answer original comments, but which needed to come earlier.
 The discussion is not the place to justify an approach, but is the place to discuss the impact of a particular approach.
 I think the discussion needs more thought and less words.